Eddie6382/2020-bindsnet/experiment/fault.md

 We insert fault on neuron by calmp them not to spike during training process and testing process (the same neurons being clamped).
+## Fault on excitory layer
 ### parameter
 unclamp (force to 0) : 0, 40, 80, 120, 160, 200
 ```python